 Usually, the message will say that the local municipality will be sending over official documents on this charge.
 In some cases, rather than posing as a clerk for the local courts, the scammer will say they are a private investigator and that they have information on the claims against you.
 You will be given a number where you can call and find out the details of this charge.

 Once you call the number you will speak with a person who will have information about your family and even your work situation.
 In most cases, you will be offered a chance to pay your way out of this charge.

 There are many people who have fallen victim to this scam and have lost a lot of money in the process.
 No matter how legitimate it sounds, calls like this are scams and are only intended to rip you off.
 The personal information that the scammers have about you will usually be obtained on social media.
 Good scammers will research their target thoroughly before calling them due to the illusion of legitimacy it gives them.

 How to Steer Clear of This Scam

 The first thing you need to remember when trying to avoid this scam is that civil claims will never be reported through a phone call.
 If you do get a call about a civil complaint, just ignore it.
 If the call is a recording, it is not worth your time to call back and listen to the story that the scammer tries to spin.
-If you get a live person trying to tell you that you have a civil complaint against you hang up immediately and block the number.
-You should report the scam call to your local authorities, especially if the caller said they were calling from the district court, sheriff's office, etc.
+If you get a live person trying to tell you that you have a civil complaint against you hang up immediately and block calls from the number.
+You should report phone scams to your local authorities via their non-emergency line, especially if the caller said they were calling from the district court, sheriff's office, etc.